substrate-developer-hub/frontier-workshop/README.md

 [Substrate](https://substrate.dev) is an extensible blockchain development framework.
 [Frontier](https://github.com/paritytech/frontier) is a set of modules to build an Ethereum-compatible blockchain with Substrate.
 [Moonbeam](https://moonbeam.network) is a Polkadot parachain built with Substrate and Frontier.

 This tutorial explains the concepts and demonstrates the steps necessary to build an Ethereum-compatible chain using Frontier.
-We make this tutorial public in the hopes that it will be useful, but the software in question is cutting edge and actively being developed.
-Expect things to break sometimes.

 ## Maintenance and Development